 Today in Tribe History: November 13, 2008

 Starting pitcher Cliff Lee takes home the American League Cy Young Award after his 22-3 season for the Indians during the regular season.
-Cleveland is now home to back-to-back Cy Young winners after ending a drought dating back to 1972 with CC Sabathia‘s win in 2007.
+Cleveland is now home to back-to-back Cy Young winners (after ending a drought dating back to 1972), with Lee’s hardware pairing with CC Sabathia‘s in 2007.

-The Indians’ lefty earned 24 of 28 first place votes for a total of 132 points overall.
-Lee, who was in his seventh season for the Tribe, engineered an incredible comeback season after going 5-8 with a 6.29 ERA during a 2007 season that saw him demoted to the minors and left off of the playoff rosters.
+The lefty Lee earned 24 of 28 first place votes for a total of 132 points overall.
+In his seventh season for the Tribe, Lee engineered an incredible comeback season after going 5-8 with a 6.29 ERA during a 2007 season which saw him demoted to the minors and left off of the playoff rosters.
 He bounced back to lead the league in wins (22), winning percentage (0.880), shutouts (two), ERA (2.54), walks per nine (1.4), and home runs per nine (0.5).